i-Anurag1/Fintoran/README.md

 **Status:** Multi-agent prototype with auth, persistent memory, Docker deployment, and CI.
-A personal finance system where a Supervisor LLM routes each question to specialist sub-agents, which autonomously decide which tools to call — not a fixed pipeline.
-Built as a PayPal Career Academy project; this revision hardens it into five production-shaped pieces: multi-agent orchestration (LangGraph), persistent semantic memory, multi-user authentication, Docker deployment, and an automated test suite.
+A personal finance system where a Supervisor LLM routes each question to specialist sub-agents, which autonomously decide which tools to call — not a fixed pipeline, this revision hardens it into five production-shaped pieces: multi-agent orchestration (LangGraph), persistent semantic memory, multi-user authentication, Docker deployment, and an automated test suite.